brk-a/DSA/0x06-dsa/2-depth_first.md

 # depth-first search
 * does as its name suggests: traverses the edges/nodes of a graph depth first
-    * depth first: pick a node, follow one edge and son on until the terminal node. return to the highest-level unexplored node. repeat process w/o visiting already visited nodes
+    * depth first: pick a node, follow one edge and so on until the terminal node. return to the highest-level unexplored node. repeat process w/o visiting already visited nodes
 * time complexity is O(V+E) where *V* is the #vertices (nodes) and *E* is #edges

 ### how it works